jbloomlab/SARS-CoV-2_bottleneck/NOTES.md

 This resulted in 24 total samples (each with duplicates: the original sequencing on the SRA, and the new sequencing).

 One of the samples is missing a corresponding run: SpID 10110 1 10

+#### TODO

+- Figure out how to merge the new sequencing data with the old.
+Is it more appropriate to align all separatley and then merge the variants before calling?
+Or is prefereable to merge the fastq files first?